Every day we put on a non-stop, action-packed programme for the whole family to enjoy.

 The Watering Hole

-Enjoy street food, live music and plenty of seats in our NEW Watering Hole - a huge red and blue marquee.
+Enjoy street food, live music and plenty of seats in our NEW Watering Hole - a huge red and blue marquee on Avenue K.

+Evenings.
 On Thursday evening visitors will be able to stay late and listen to the Queen tribute band ‘Rhapsody’ and on Friday night ‘The Sparks’, also a tribute band, will be providing live music to dance the night away!
+Click here for evening entertainment programme

-On Saturday, come and be part of the biggest Royal wedding celebrations in Devon and watch live TV coverage from Windsor on big screens.
+On Saturday, come and be part of the biggest Royal wedding celebrations in Devon and watch live TV coverage from Windsor the big screen.

 Throughout the Show there will be a mini music festival with live music on stages around the showground.
 From the BBC feature to the Westcountry Crafts & Gardens feature and the Rathbones Main Arena, as well as the Watering Hole, there will be lots of musicians playing for your entertainment (check the Show programme, which will be published just before the Show, for full details).